fukamachi/caveman/README.markdown

 ```

 ### Start a server
-This is a example that assumes that the name of your application is "myapp".
+This is an example that assumes that the name of your application is "myapp".
 Before starting the server, you must first load your app.

 ```common-lisp